jlusPrivat/RAAM-WP/doc/serverCommands.md

 `sv` | "sv" for "specs version".
 The version of this document.
 `v` | "v" for "version".
 Is the RAAM software version as semver string of the sender.
 `di` | "di" for "device id".
 `dc` | "dc" for "device configuration".
+Value may be empty.
 Can be either "i" (for input like microphone) or "o" (for output like speaker).
 Has a "d" appended, if it is the default device for that role.
 Has an "u" appended, if it is unplugged, otherwise has an "a" appended, if is active.
 This value is just "0", when the device was removed or not found.
 `ddl` | "ddl" for "device description long".
+Value may be empty.
 `dds` | "dds" for "device description short".
+Value may be empty.
 `dff` | "dff" for "device form factor".
 Is one of these values: "RemoteNetworkDevice", "Speakers", "LineLevel", "Headphones", "Microphone", "Headset", "Handset", "UnknownDigitalPassthrough", "SPDIF", "DigitalAudioDisplayDevice", "UnknownFormFactor".
 `si` | "si" for "session id".
 `sc` | "sc" for "session configuration".
+Value may be empty.
 Value contains "s", if this session is a system sound session.
 Value contains This value ist just "0", when the session was removed or not found.
 `sdn` | "sdn" for "session display name".
+Value may be empty.
 `sic` | "sic" for "session icon".
 This is the base64 representation of the image in "PNG" format.
 This value is just empty, when no icon was provided.
 `m` | "m" for "mute".
 Can be either `t` for true or `f` for false.
 `l` | "l" for "soundlevel".
 Any value for the volume between 0 and 100.